gregurco/jobeet-tutorial/docs/days/day-1.md

 ERROR: for webserver  Cannot start service webserver: driver failed programming external connectivity on endpoint jobeet-webserver (a2fb001830712b327605a3e77744b16fff85b5e7dfc3aa73407dea323dc49163): Error starting userland proxy: listen tcp 0.0.0.0:80: bind: address already in use
 ```

 In case you have met this issue please update `docker-compose.yml`, service webserver the ports parameter, change `- 80:80` with `- 8000:80` and rerun the command.
-Just keep in mind that in order to access the website instead of [http://127.0.0.1][7] you will have to access [http://127.0.0.1:8000][13].
+Just keep in mind that in order to access the site instead of [http://127.0.0.1][7] you will have to access [http://127.0.0.1:8000][13].

 ## Next Steps